redandspring/lunch-voting-system/README.md

 ## Restaurant project

-Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) **without frontend**.
+Design and implement a REST API using Hibernate/Spring/SpringMVC **without frontend**.

 The task is: